jnsgruk/nextcloud-docker-compose/README.md

 #### Deploy OnlyOffice

-As above, be sure to replace all instances of the domain names in the `collabora/docker-compose.yml` file before deploying.
+As above, be sure to replace all instances of the domain names in the `onlyoffice/docker-compose.yml` file before deploying.

 ```bash
 $ cd onlyoffice/
 $ docker-compose up -d
 ```

-NextCloud will then need to have the Collabora Online app and installed, and endpoint set as per your config.
+NextCloud will then need to have the ONLYOFFICE app and installed, and endpoint set as per your config.

 #### Deploy Pastebin